openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 irrespective of how many instances of that class (even if zero) are eventually created.

-If a new field is created for and associated with a newly-created instance of a class or its superclasses, then it is called a non-*static* field.
+A new field is called non-*static* if it is created for, and associated with a newly-created instance of a class or its superclasses.
 A non-*static* field is not declared *static*.

 .. index::
    static field